Bring Back Control – from Westminster!

 - empower the public to effectively oversee the workings of government

-Please follow the links in the panels at the bottom of the page for more information on the individual goals.
+Please follow the links in the panel to the right for more information on the individual goals.

 need for a new party? – radical or cautious? – constitutional convention? – what chance? – everyday issues?